Trade Dress

 ❓ Five Common Questions About Trade Dress

-2. Can a franchisee change the trade dress?
+3. Can a franchisee change Trade Dress elements?

 📝 Examples of Common Usage for Trade Dress